Tripartite State Characterization via Activated Bipartite Entanglement: Conclusions

-We proposed a procedure to determine when pure 3-qubit states present genuine tripartite entanglement via the Activated Bipartite Entanglement (ABE).
-This approach reveals that when the states present genuine tripartite entanglement, the ABE is necessarily greater than zero and, otherwise, it is equal to zero.
-Moreover, this approach is capable to distinguish between genuine tripartite entangled states, those belonging to the GHZ class from those belonging to the W class.
+More significant, the present work has drawn an important conclusion that GHZ states represent a superior and more efficient resource when it comes to addressing the issue of localizing entanglement between two separate components with the assistance of a distant third component.

 We should remark that, as we have only considered projective operations on $C$, it resulted in the ABE being defined in terms of the EoA and EoF.
 We could extend the formalism to general POVM, and it would give similar results in terms of the Localizable Entanglement \cite{PhysRevA.71.042306}, instead.
 However, this approach would be more difficult to calculate and to experimentally implement.
 Besides, it would not bring any additional insight.

-We also presented an experimental proposal to measure ABE by using non linear circuit to prepare tripartite states codifying qubits in internal degrees of freedom of a single photon.
-The optical circuits was designed to prepare GHZ and W states and perform all measurements.
-Simulations of the optical circuits show an excellent agreement with theory.
+Future investigation can be performed for the extension of ABE to mixed state.
+Considering experimental proposal, recently it was proposed a linear optical circuit to prepare tripartite mixed states using degree of freedom of light of light \cite{MixedGHZ}.
+Then, we have the experimental platform to extend investigation of ABE for mixed state.